 Before becoming a consultant, Mona held positions at CUNY/Kingsborough, the Brooklyn Museum, Brooklyn Information & Culture (BRIC), Pearl Theatre Company, and Second Stage Theatre.
 She is a former newspaper reporter, a published author, a produced playwright and screenwriter, and a member of the national Dramatists Guild.

-Previously our Conservation Stewardship Manager, Nicole is our Manager of Natural Resources.
-She develops strategies to build corridors of protected lands for wildlife and people, ensures protection of water supplies and provides key input into our public policy, planning and outreach efforts.
+As Director of Natural Resources, Nicole develops strategies to build corridors of protected lands for wildlife and people, ensures protection of water supplies and provides key input into our public policy, planning and outreach efforts.
 She also manages our preserve lands.
 Nicole has a BA in Environmental Studies from UNC Chapel Hill and a Masters of Environmental Management (MEM) from the Yale School of Forestry and Environmental Studies.

 Prior to HHLT, Nicole served as an Environmental Education volunteer in the Peace Corps in El Salvador.
 Nicole is on the Appalachian Trail Conservancy’s Stewardship Council, the board of the Society for Wilderness Stewardship, and the Beacon Conservation Advisory Committee.
 Both her career and volunteer work focus on the intersection of protected areas management, natural resources preservation, and responsible recreation.